-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

 The word on O.J. and Nicole's marriage and the almost seven years that they lived together beforehand was that it was explosive, that they looked blissfully happy at times but would also have intense fights.
 Seemingly everyone they knew socially was well aware of the volatility.

-Only in hindsight, after Nicole was killed, did it click into place for them how menacingly controlling, jealous, abusive and violent Simpson was.
+Only in hindsight, after Nicole was killed, did it click into place.

-"I didn't know that there was abuse until we heard and saw the whole thing unfold like everybody else and then heard the 911 tapes that were going to be used in evidence during the trial," Kris Jenner, who was supposed to have lunch with Nicole the day after she died, said on The Ellen DeGeneres Show in 2016.
+"I didn't know that there was abuse until we heard and saw the whole thing unfold like everybody else and then heard the 911 tapes that were going to be used in evidence during the trial," Kris, who was supposed to have lunch with Nicole the day after she died, said on The Ellen DeGeneres Show in 2016.
 "It was heartbreaking...
 Me and some of her other close friends were all really surprised and shocked by that, because we felt we really failed her as a friend.
 It was horrible."

-Friends would say that she fought back with words when she could.
+Friends of Nicole would say that she fought back with words when she could.
 "He'd cheat.
 She'd find out.
 She'd get angry.
 She'd confront him," one told the Times.
 "She's a strong girl and she'd confront him.
 And they would fight."

 Mark Fuhrman, the LAPD detective who played a pivotal role in O.J.'s defense strategy at the murder trial, wrote in a 1989 memo (during an internal look at how many times Nicole had called the cops on O.J.) that he responded to a call at the Rockingham house in the fall/winter of 1985.
 He arrived to find a woman crying and a Mercedes-Benz with the windshield smashed in; she told Fuhrman that Simpson had smashed it with a bat.